CyrexEnterprise/appdoki-be/README.md

 Integration tests are kept in `./tests` and are developed using Go's testing library and guidelines.

-These can be run on an already running application or on an isolated Docker environment.
+These can be run against an existing application or on an isolated Docker environment.
 All necessary commands are available in the Makefile.

-Prepare for tests by copy `.env` to `.test.env` and change accordingly.
+Prepare for tests by copying `.env` to `.test.env` and changing accordingly.
 Some variables are very important to set while running tests:

 ```
 API_URL=http://localhost:4001
 TEST_MODE=true
 ```

 Executing `make integration-tests-compose` will create Docker containers for the API and database, seed the database with test data and run the tests.

 It's also possible to prepare only the containers (`make compose-integration`) and leave test running for yourself to, for example, debug the tests in the IDE.

 Seeds are also generated in Go files.
 Find them in `./seed`.

+#### In-Test Authentication

+This application uses Google's OpenID Connect Authentication.
+Since Google does not provide test users or similar feature, the application has a test mode that skips Bearer token validation but still injects properties in the request context.
+This should be adapted as the tests evolve.

+An idea for future improvement is to support an extra OIDC and use it for tests only.